-Below are our Top 5 design secrets to keep in mind when designing your own gallery wall above your sofa.
-These are our key tips and suggestions we have gathered during our time running MK Envision Galleries and working with Interior Designers.
+Below are our top 5 design secrets to keep in mind when designing your own gallery wall above your couch.
+These are our key tips and suggestions we have gathered during our time running MK Envision Galleries and working with interior designers.
 We hope you get some inspiration from this list and will be off designing your own living room gallery wall this weekend!

-If you are looking for a deeper dive into planning out a gallery wall in your home, including layouts, hanging tips, and more ideas and inspiration, we have put together a complete guidebook free for our email subscribers.
+If you are looking for a deeper dive into planning out a gallery wall in your home, including layouts, hanging tips, and more ideas and inspiration, click here to learn about the Gallery Wall Guide.

-Though gallery walls are meant to be a medley (and eclectic can work very well - see below), a theme can help add order to the chaos.
-The theme can be color scheme, subject matter, or uniform frames.
+Though gallery walls are by design an assortment of various artworks (and eclectic can work very well), a theme can help add order to the chaos.
+The theme can be a color scheme, subject matter, or uniform frames.
 The image below has all three elements aligned for a very cohesive look - a black and white color scheme, a minimalist coastal theme and uniform black frames.
 You can build your own or shop curated gallery wall collections for ideas.

-As a general rule, the “wingspan” of the gallery wall above your sofa should be no wider than two-thirds the length of the sofa.
-This tends to be pleasing to the eye and won’t dwarf the furniture.
+As a general rule, the “wingspan” of the gallery wall above your sofa should be no wider than two-thirds the length of the couch.
+This tends to be pleasing to the eye and won’t compete with the furniture.

 Shop the look: Cafe Arcade by John Scanlan

 Mixed media is a great way to add interest and personalization to gallery walls, and collecting various types of art and momentos can be part of the fun.
-Sketches, photographs, paintings, a feather in a shadow box frame, your kid’s finger painting from school... possibilities are endless.
+Sketches, photographs, abstract art, paintings, a feather in a shadow box frame, your kid’s finger painting from school... possibilities are endless!